mathworks-ref-arch/matlab-production-server-on-azure/releases/R2025a/README.md

 ## Step 2.
 Configure Cloud Resources

-### Prerequisites
-If you are using an existing virtual network, then you must manually add a private or service endpoint to the virtual network before deploying MATLAB Production Server in order to create and access the storage account.
-For details, see [Create Endpoint in Virtual Network](#create-endpoint-in-virtual-network).

-### Parameter Configuration
 Provide values for parameters in the custom deployment template on the Azure Portal:

 | Parameter Name | Value |